practicalli/engineering-playbook/docs/careers/engineering-manager.md

 !!!
 HINT "Performance reviews supported by one-to-one meetings"
-    Where performace reviews are applicable, include the review as an aspect to raise with one-to-one meetings with direct reports throughout the year.
+    Where performance reviews are applicable, include the review as an aspect to raise with one-to-one meetings with direct reports throughout the year.

     The need to complete a review should be raised as early as possible in one-to-one meetings and regularly raised (even if only briefly) to ensure supporting tasks are carried out to swiftly complete the review at the appropriate time.